harakeke-2024/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Moa Ha

-- I can play the guitar.
+- I love dogs
-- I love camping.
+- I like to go out
-- I am afraid of birds.
+- I've been to Australia

-## Buzz Aldrin
+## Kaelin Behrens

-- I can hula hoop.
+- I like lizards and snakes
-- I love climbing trees.
+- I've been to India
-- I am afraid of dentists.
+- I have no idea how to write code